BRAID

 - 1 project, unlimited tasks

-- GitHub PR & CI status
+- Auto worktrees + GitHub PR & CI

 - Multiple projects